-On moving to Chicago, Dewey's life became more thoroughly secular and his commitment to reconstruction filled out conceptually as well as practically, more actively, on his feet.
+On moving to Chicago, Dewey's life became more thoroughly secular and his commitment to reconstruction filled out conceptually and practically, more actively, on his feet.
 Dewey worked reflectively and energetically to reconstruct the practice of education.
-In "My Pedagogic Creed" Dewey closely connected education to reconstructing in both its senses: (1) as a cognitive process, "I believe ... that education must be conceived as a continuing reconstruction of experience; that the process and the goal of education are one and the same thing"; and (2) as a sociocultural program, "I believe that education is a regulation of the process of coming to share in the social consciousness; and that the adjustment of individual activity on the basis of this social consciousness is the only sure method of social reconstruction" (EW 5, 91 and 93).
+In "My Pedagogic Creed" Dewey closely connected education to reconstructing in both its senses: as a cognitive process, "I believe..., that education must be conceived as a continuing reconstruction of experience; that the process and the goal of education are one and the same thing;" and as a sociocultural program, "I believe that education is a regulation of the process of coming to share in the social consciousness; and that the adjustment of individual activity on the basis of this social consciousness is the only sure method of social reconstruction."
+(EW5: 91 & 93)